capactio/website/docs/architecture/engine-graphql-api.md

     1. User fetches Action with `action(id)` query and checks optional TypeInstances which can be provided in the iteration under `Action.renderingAdvancedMode.typeInstancesForRenderingIteration`.
     1. User continues Action rendering with `continueAdvancedRendering` mutation.
 In the mutation input, user can specify optional TypeInstances for a given rendering iteration.
     1. Engine change status of the Action to `BEING_RENDERED`.
 1. Once Engine resolves all nested Actions, the status changes to `READY_TO_RUN`.
-From now on, user is able run the rendered Action.
+From now on, user is able to run the rendered Action.

 ### Running Action